 More and more employers are asking, “why should we hire you?” or, “why should you be hired for this role?”

-And it can be a very intimidating question if you’re not ready for it!
+And it can be an intimidating question if you’re not ready for it!

-Don’t worry – in this article I’m going to walk you through exactly how to answer questions like “why should I hire you?”, with word-for-word answer samples, steps to follow, mistakes to avoid, and more.
+Don’t worry – in this article, I’m going to walk you through exactly how to answer… with word-for-word answer samples, steps to follow, mistakes to avoid, and more.

 Let’s get started…

 There are a couple of reasons why an employer may ask you to explain why you should be hired for their role.

-So the first step to answering this interview question is to show confidence in the interview and don’t panic when they ask this.
+So the first step to answering this interview question is to show confidence in the interview and don’t panic when they ask this question.

 The next reason employers ask, “Why should we hire you?” is to make sure you’ve done your research and understand the job.

 If you didn’t even look at their job description before applying, they’re not very likely to want to hire you.
 Employers want a job seeker who’s looking for specific things in their next job and being careful in their job search.
 No exceptions.

 This is also why employers ask why you applied for their job.
-It’s really important for them to know if you researched their job or just applied randomly.
+They want to know if you researched their job or just applied randomly.

-And finally – the last reason hiring managers ask “Why should I hire you?” is they want to know what sets you apart, what makes you qualified for this job, why you’ll perform well in this role.
+The last reason that hiring managers ask, “Why should I hire you?” is they want to know what sets you apart, what makes you qualified for this job, why you’ll perform well in this role.

 So this is your chance to brag a bit and sell them on yourself!
 What are the things that make you qualified for this role?
 And if possible, what do you have that other candidates might not?

 I’ll explain each piece of the answer below.

-First, you can’t answer “Why should we hire you?” properly if we don’t know what the company wants/needs.
+Next, you can’t answer “Why should we hire you for this role?” if you don’t know what the company wants/needs in that role.

-The fastest and easiest way to know what they need is to look at the job description.
-What’s emphasized?
-What themes or patterns are repeated?
-What’s listed near the top, or most often on the page?
+The fastest and easiest way to know what the hiring manager needs is to look at the job description.
+What’s mentioned near the top, or most often on the page?
 If something is the first bullet point you can bet it’s pretty damn important most likely.